Introduction: Classic Restaurant Style Belgian Waffles

 Step 8: Toppings

-Now for this waffle I just used the classic maple sugar and powdered sugar.
-There are all kinds of topping choices that you can use - strawberries, whipped cream, blueberries, chocolate chips, raspberries, black berries, nutella, bananas, etc. frozen yogart, ice cream, snickers bars, kit kats, M&Ms, ok now I am just being silly.
+Now for this waffle, I just used the classic maple sugar and powdered sugar.
+There are all kinds of topping choices that you can use - strawberries, whipped cream, blueberries, chocolate chips, raspberries, blackberries, Nutella, bananas, etc. frozen yogurt, ice cream, snickers bars, Kit Kats, M&Ms, ok now I am just being silly.

 ***You can fold in bananas and other fruits into the batter, and they make awesome fruity waffles that way too. :)